phalcon/documentation/docs/application-cli.md

 $dispatcher->setDefaultNamespace('MyApp\Tasks');
 $container->setShared('dispatcher', $dispatcher);
 ```
 CLI applications need a specific dispatcher. `Phalcon\Cli\Dispatcher` offers the same functionality as the main dispatcher for MVC applications, but it is tailored to CLI applications.
-As expected, we instantiate the dispatcher object, we set our default namespace, and then register it in the DI container.
+As expected, we instantiate the dispatcher object, set our default namespace, and then register it in the DI container.

 **Config**